molgenis/molgenis/docs/guide-explore.md

 ![Dataexplorer default_card_example](./images/dataexplorer/de-2-docs-default-card-book.png)

-By adding a template its display can be customised
+By adding a template its display can be customised.

 Template: